-Staying warm during a Canadian winter can be tough, especially if you live in one of the coldest cities in Canada.
-If you’re a contractor or someone who works outside, you need to take extra care when working in the extreme cold.
-If you’re a contractor or in another profession that requires your work to be done outside, it can get even trickier if you have to wear personal protective equipment (PPE).
+Staying warm during a Canadian winter can be tough.
+Climate change could make winter storms bigger and stronger than ever before, since warmer air holds more moisture.
+That’s why if you’re a contractor or someone who works outside, you need to take extra care when working in the extreme cold.
+And it can get even trickier if you have to wear personal protective equipment (PPE).

 - Dress accordingly and stay dry.
 From your ears to your toes, make sure you’re wearing things that allow you to do your job and stay dry.

 - Headwear and eye protection: Get a winter hard hat liner or cap to keep your head and ears warm.
 If you wear safety glasses, get a pair that will protect your eyes from UV rays and help you see better when there’s snowfall..
 Snow tends to reflect light, which can be dangerous if it hinders your vision while you’re working on something.

 - Clothing: Tighter clothing may reduce your circulation and restrict your movement, so dress in loose layers of clothing and moisture wicking fabric.
 Moisture wicking fabric will keep sweat from freezing and keep you dry.
 Water resistant jackets and coveralls will also help you stay dry and act as a barrier from harsh winds and precipitation.